blackberry/bbUI.js/README.md

 ## Image Lists

-Image lists are option items that give the user options that they can choose.
+Image lists give the user different options that they can choose.
 This user interface can seen in the BlackBerry options area.

 ![Image List](bbUI.js/raw/master/screenshots/imageList.png)